zlorf/django-synchro/README.rst

    $ pip install django-synchro

-   or download it manually and put in python path.
+   or download it manually along with dependencies and put in python path.

 #.
 Configure ``DATABASES``.